-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in U.S. dollars.
-We accept cash and credit cards only.
+If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
+All fees may be paid in U.S. dollars or the h Macedonian denar equivalent.
+Fees may only be paid in cash.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-You can find a complete list of fees on our Fees for Visa Services webpage.
+Please visit this page for a complete list of fees.

-Do not make travel plans outside of Greece
+Do not make travel plans outside of North Macedonia

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within Greece while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+In most cases, we will return your passport to you within two weeks via courier services (see Step 1).
+If you have to travel within North Macedonia while your passport is still with us, please make sure you have a valid picture ID other than your passport.